-- Use of the RSA algorithm is required - Use of 1024-bit public key is recommended required - 2.
-Archiving Rather than comply with the GISB EDM 2 year archival guideline (Standard 4.3.4), companies must meet all archival and auditing conditions including financial record keeping requirements, PSC requirements, and any other jurisdictional or internal company requirements.
+- Use of the RSA algorithm is required - Use of 1024-bit public key is recommended required - Support of digital signature of response on EDM is determined by the utility; it may be on as mutually agreed basis or mandatory, i.e. required by the utility. - 2.
+Archiving Rather than comply with the GISB EDM 2 year archival guideline, companies must meet all archival and auditing conditions including financial record keeping requirements, PSC requirements, and any other jurisdictional or internal company requirements.
 The following points should be considered in a company's archiving plan: archive the data file as received at the GISB server; archive the associated PGP public key used to decrypt the data file; and optionally archive the EDI transaction map used to 'demap' the data file.
 Utilities, ESCOs, DER Suppliers and Direct Customers are encouraged, although not required, to provide redundant capabilities for the 'last mile' of Internet connectivity to ensure a higher level of operability for their trading partners (i.e. backup web servers, alternate pathway(s) from the servers to the Internet via a second ISP connection, etc.). - 3.
 Each party should maintain one production URL and one test URL, at a minimum, to clearly separate production-destined transactions from test-destined transactions. - 4.
-Public keys should be changed annuallyperiodically.
+Public keys should be changed annually.
 Notice should be given to a trading partner when changing keys.
-It is recommended that regularly scheduled non-emergency public key changes should include a 30-day notice and that when utilities initiate public key changes, that connectivity testing be scheduled in batches such that all trading partners are not subject to coincident testing. - 5.
+It is recommended that regularly scheduled non-emergency public key changes should include a 30-day notice. - 5.
 Utilities have agreed to communicate web server maintenance schedules to their trading partners.
 This will be done via posting to the utilities' scheduled web site interruptions section of their retail access web page (this is in accordance with the recommendations of the New York Web Site Design Task Force recommendations filed with the Commission on October 10, 2000).
 At their option, utilities may additionally email server maintenance schedules to their trading partners.
 ESCOs may also post on their web page, or email, any scheduled server maintenance schedules to their trading partners.